xbeat/Machine-Learning/README.md

 Regular expressions (regex) and APIs are powerful tools in Python programming.
 Regex allows for complex pattern matching and text manipulation, while APIs enable communication between different software applications.
 This presentation will explore both concepts, providing practical examples and use cases.

+## Scalable Alternatives to kNN for Real-World Applications

+The Scalability Challenge of kNN

+kNN (k-Nearest Neighbors) is a simple and intuitive algorithm, but it faces significant scalability issues when dealing with large datasets.
+As the dataset grows, the time complexity of kNN increases linearly, making it impractical for real-world applications that require near real-time responses.
+This limitation has led to the development of more efficient alternatives, such as Approximate Nearest Neighbor (ANN) search algorithms.

 ## CUDA Programming with Python

 Introduction to CUDA Programming with Python